Louisiana Boat Bill of Sale Form

 What is a Louisiana Vessel Bill of Sale?

-The buyer and seller must sign the form regardless of the negotiations.
+A Louisiana vessel bill of sale documents the sale of a boat between two (2) people.
+The buyer and seller must sign the form regardless of negotiations.
 A notary public, or two (2) witnesses, must watch the signing and check each person’s photo identification (ID).
 After observing the signatures, the third party must also include their printed name, signature, and date for authentication purposes (§ 32-705).

-How to Register a Boat in Louisiana (6 Steps)
+How to Register a Boat in Louisiana (5 Steps)

 Residents have fifteen (15) days to title and register their boat from the purchase date.
-People residing outside the state can use their vessel for up to ninety (90) consecutive days.
+People residing outside the state can use their vessel for up to ninety (90) days.
 After this time, they must obtain a Louisiana registration and title.

 Step 1 – Requirements

-Louisiana jurisdiction mandates the registration and titling of mechanically operated boats and motors in the state.
+Louisiana jurisdiction mandates the registration and titling of boats and motors in the state.
 Exemptions include 1) sailboards, 2) sailboats twelve (12) feet or less long, and 3) vessels with documentation from the U.S. Coast Guard.

 Step 2 – Inspection